elixir-cloud-aai/cookiecutter-python/README.md

 ## Code of Conduct

-Please mind the code of conduct described in [`CODE_OF_CONDUCT.md`][code-of-conduct] for all interactions with the community.
-Please be nice to one another! :)

-If you experience any unacceptable behavior by any member of the community, please refer to the contact method specified in [`CODE_OF_CONDUCT.md`][code-of-conduct] to report the incident to the community leaders.
+We kindly request all contributors to abide by our [organization's Code of Conduct][code-of-conduct].
+Please also refer to this document if you want to report an incident with respect to conduct in our community.
+Thank you for your cooperation.

 ## Versioning